 Mark your calendar for the 2015 NIH Regional Seminar on Program Funding and Grants Administration in Baltimore, Maryland – May 6-8, 2015. ….
 Continue reading

-NIH (including help desks) will be closed Monday, September 1, 2014 (Labor Day).
-If a postmark/submission date falls on this federal holiday, the application deadline is automatically extended to the next business day.
+NIH (including help desks) will be closed Monday, January 19, 2015 (Martin Luther King, Jr. Day).
+If a grant application due date falls on this federal holiday, the application deadline is automatically extended to the next business day.